ucsf-wynton/wynton-website-hpc/docs/hpc/about/roadmap.md

 _The below "timeline" is a rough outline on when we can expect different milestones to be accomplished - the order does not reflect their relative priorities or the amount of effort spent_.

 ## Near future

-* Storage: Archival backup of the BeeGFS file system.

-* Pricing model: Contributors to {{ site.cluster.name }} get access to a larger compute share of the cluster (beyond what is available for free).
-Details on how to contribute with new hardware (amount in USD) and how to contribute with existing hardware (minimum technical requirements) will be given

-* Storage: Requirements for mounting lab-owned storage into {{ site.cluster.name }}

-## On the horizon

-* Forum: A self-hosted User Forum for richer conversations than what's on our Slack channel

-* Support: A User Issue Tracker

-## Postponed

-* Scheduler: Slurm as a job scheduler instead of SGE.  ~~This will be introduced in stages.
-We will start with a beta-test phase where 12 nodes (in total 432 cores) will be dedicated for Slurm scheduling.
-After a successful beta testing, we will start migrating over nodes from the SGE scheduler to the new Slurm scheduler.~~ The result of the test phase was that we cannot migrate to Slurm, because Slurm does not support our co-op model.
-We might revisit this for future versions of Slurm.
+* New job scheduler: Upgrade from SGE to Altair's AGE to improve scheduling performance, job observability, and GPU resource use experience.
+AGE also has paid support, which will allow us to make the best use of AGE, unlike the lack of support with SGE.

+* Hardware refresh: Complete a thorough assessment of Wynton hardware assets, replace outdated hardware where possible, and develop a sustainable plan for future hardware replacement.

+* Architecture and Data Assessment: Conduct a thorough review of the use cases, projects, and types of data stored within Wynton and review the architecture to ensure compliance and identify areas for improvement.

 ## Accomplished milestones

+* Slurm pilot: Slurm was evaluated as a job scheduler instead of SGE.
+The result of the test phase was that we cannot migrate to Slurm, because Slurm does not support our co-op model.

 * Migration: The UCSF Memory and Aging Center (MAC) have joined {{ site.cluster.name }} by contributing new nodes